However, there are issues that new technology has yet to fix. An investigation by

 Correspondents from CBS began investigating this problem in 2015, and have since found that these faulty seats kill at least 50 people a year.
 However, the cars involved still hold up to federal standards due to outdated National Highway Traffic Safety Administration (NHTSA) regulations from the 60s.

 CBS has been pushing to update and improve these standards through legislation with the help of Congresswoman Kathleen Rice.
-However, efforts have been slow, as the initiative that would fix the NHTSA standard is part of a much larger infrastructure bill.
+However, efforts have been slow, as the initiative that would fix the NHTSA standard is part of a much larger

 The House is having a hard time passing the bill as the parties are more focused on President Biden’s budget act.
 More and more policymakers are deciding that the budget act should take precedence over lengthy infrastructure adjustments, so the life-saving legislation could lose steam.